dvalenciar/ReinforceUI-Studio/README.md

 1. Report Issues: Found a bug or have a suggestion?
 Open an issue in the repository, and we’ll take a look.
 2. Fork the Repository: Clone the project and make your changes in a new branch.
 3. Submit a Pull Request: Once your changes are ready, create a pull request with a clear description of your updates.
-4. Join Discussions: Check the Discussions tab to connect with other contributors and share your ideas.

 ## Citation
 If you find ReinforceUI Studio useful for your research or project, please kindly star this repo and cite is as follows: